saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 After succesfully reserving a TCP socket from the networking stack, you will connect it to a remote endpoint.
 This is where `connect(2)` is used and calling it will launch the TCP handshake.

 From that point on, we can just `write(2)` and `read(2)` data from our socket.
-It is up to the application to determine what to do with the data.

 The networking stack will handle queueing, retransmission, error-checking and reassembly of the data in the TCP stream.
-For the application, the inner acting of TCP is opaque.
-The only thing the application can be sure is that the TCP has acknowledged the responsibility of sending and receiving the stream of data.
+For the application, the inner acting of TCP is mostly opaque.
+The only thing the application can be sure is that the TCP has acknowledged the responsibility of sending and receiving the stream of data and subsequent informational messages from the socket interface.

 # Testing our Socket API